oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 IAM Standalone Connections
 ++++++++++++++++++++++++++

-Standalone connections can be created using IAM token-based authentication, for example:
+Standalone connections can be created in the node-oracledb Thin and Thick modes using IAM token-based authentication.

 .. code-block:: javascript

     let accessTokenObj;  // the token object.
 In this app it is also the token "cache"

     function tokenCallback(refresh) {
         if (refresh || !acccessTokenObj) {
             accessTokenObj = getIAMToken();     // getIAMToken() was shown earlier }
         return acccessTokenObj;
     }

     async function init() {
         try {
             await oracledb.getConnection({
                 accessToken    : tokenCallback,  // the callback returns the token object externalAuth   : true,           // must specify external authentication connectString  : '...'           // Oracle Autonomous Database connection string });
         } catch (err) {
             console.error(err);
         }
     }

 In this example, the global object ``accessTokenObj`` is used to “cache” the IAM access token and private key (using the attributes ``token`` and